zendesk/maxwell/docs/docs/config.md

 ### Properties file
 ***
-If maxwell finds the file `config.properties` in $PWD it will use it.
+If Maxwell finds the file `config.properties` in $PWD it will use it.
 Any command line options (except `init_position`, `replay`, and `kafka_version`) may be given as "key=value" pairs.